The Ruins of Sri Lanka’s Ancient Anuradhapura – Part Two

 the inescapable El Presidente on two billboards at one intersection

 And, as I mentioned in Part One, you could try to see the site without paying.
-You would have to avoid certain obvious sites like the Sri Maha Bodhi and some of the stupas – and you would have to plead ignorance or be defiant or indignant way more than I would want to waste my energy on.
+You would have to avoid certain sites like the Sri Maha Bodhi and some of the stupas – and you would have to plead ignorance or be defiant or indignant way more than I would want to waste my energy on.

 a stele exaulting the leadership of Mahinda Rajapaksa